Ivan Konev

-Ivan Stepanovich Konev (Ива́н Степа́нович Ко́нев; 28 December 1897 – 21 May 1973) was a Soviet general and Marshal of the Soviet Union who led Red Army forces on the Eastern Front during World War II, responsible for taking much of Axis-occupied Eastern Europe.
+Ivan Stepanovich Konev (Иван Степанович Конев, /ru/; 28 December 1897 – 21 May 1973) was a Soviet general and Marshal of the Soviet Union who led Red Army forces on the Eastern Front during World War II, responsible for taking much of Axis-occupied Eastern Europe.

 Born to a peasant family, Konev was conscripted into the Imperial Russian Army in 1916 and fought in World War I. In 1919, he joined the Bolsheviks and served in the Red Army during the Russian Civil War.
 After graduating from Frunze Military Academy in 1926, Konev gradually rose through the ranks of the Soviet military.
 By 1939, he had become a candidate to the Central Committee of the Communist Party.

 Following the German invasion of the Soviet Union in 1941, Konev took part in a series of major campaigns, including the battles of Moscow and Rzhev.
 Konev further commanded forces in major Soviet offensives at Kursk, in the Dnieper–Carpathian and Vistula–Oder offensives.
 In February 1944, he was made a Marshal of the Soviet Union.
 On the eve of German defeat, Konev's 1st Ukrainian Front was pitted against the armies of Georgy Zhukov in the Race to Berlin.
 Konev was the first Allied commander to enter Prague, the capital of Czechoslovakia, after the Prague uprising.

 He replaced Zhukov as commander of Soviet ground forces in 1946.
 In 1956, he was appointed commander of the Warsaw Pact armed forces, and led the violent suppression of the Hungarian Revolution and Prague Spring.
 In 1961, as commander of Soviet forces in East Germany, he ordered the closing of West Berlin to East Berlin during the building of the Berlin Wall.
 Konev remained a popular military figure in the Soviet Union until his death in 1973.